WisconsinAutonomous/waGrandPrix/README.md

 ## Documentation

-An general outline has been written to assist in development of this repository.
+A general outline/guide has been written to assist in development of this repository.

 Before contributing to this repository, **it is required that you read through this document**.